 While Netanyahu gave his speech before Iran reached the deal with world powers, U.S.-Israel tensions only grew amid a legislative struggle that ended in Republicans’ failure to muster enough votes to defeat the agreement.
-As the Obama presidency winds down, the U.S. and Israel continue to forge strong ties—especially on the security front, with robust American funding for Israeli needs such as the Iron Dome missile defense system.
+As the Obama presidency winds down, the United States and Israel continue to forge strong ties, especially on the security front, with robust American funding for Israeli needs such as the Iron Dome missile-defense system.
 Yet fears persist about the growing liberal electorate’s views on Israel, especially among younger Americans.

-“Over time, as the percentage of liberals among Democrats increases, the party’s support for Israel could well become more conditional on what they perceive as Israel’s willingness to support a two-state solution and perceptions related to other liberal causes inside Israel,” Rynhold said.
+“Over time, as the percentage of liberals among Democrats increases, the party’s support for Israel could well become more conditional on what they perceive as Israel’s willingness to support a two-state solution and perceptions related to other liberal causes inside Israel,” said Rynhold.